I-had-a-bad-idea/DocGen/docs/main.md

     if code:
         await generate_markdown(file_path, code)
 ### Purpose
-Generates documentation for a single file.
+An asynchronous function to generate documentation for a given file.

 ### Details
-Not specified.
+This function first checks if the specified `file_path` is a valid file.
+If it is not, it prints an error message and returns.
+Otherwise, it reads the file content using the `get_code_from_file` function and generates documentation using the `generate_markdown` function if the code is available.

 ### Usage
-Used in the `generate_docs` function to process each file in the queue.
+The function is called by the `asyncio.run(get_files_for_path(path))` in the `main` function to process each file in the queue.

+### Limitations
+- The function may not handle all possible errors correctly, such as permission issues or invalid file paths.

 ---

 ## get_files_for_folder ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 104–132
+- **Defined on lines:** 126–153
 - **Symbol kind:** function

 ### Definition